apache/beam/learning/prompts/code-explaination/09_io_avro.md

     (p | "Read Avro" >> ReadFromAvro(options.path)
        | Map(logging.info))
 ```
-Beam pipeline is created using the `ReadAvroOptions` class and the [ReadFromAvro](https://beam.apache.org/releases/pydoc/current/apache_beam.io.avroio.html#apache_beam.io.avroio.ReadFromAvro) transform is used to read data from the Avro file.
+A Beam pipeline is created using the `ReadAvroOptions` class and the [ReadFromAvro transform](https://beam.apache.org/releases/pydoc/current/apache_beam.io.avroio.html#apache_beam.io.avroio.ReadFromAvro) is used to read data from the Avro file.